-Magnesium citrate is constantly recommended to people who suffer from insomnia.
-That’s because magnesium citrate is one of the best supplements you can take to induce deep, healthy, and uninterrupted sleep.
+Magnesium citramate is constantly recommended to people who suffer from insomnia.
+That’s because magnesium citramate is one of the best supplements you can take to induce deep, healthy, and uninterrupted sleep.

-However, it’s important that you specifically take magnesium citrate rather than other forms of magnesium (like magnesium oxide), because magnesium citrate is known to absorb well in the body.
+However, it’s important that you specifically take magnesium citramate rather than other forms of magnesium (like magnesium oxide), because magnesium citramate is known to absorb well in the body.

 ADHD Sleep Trick #5.
 Take a hot shower

 A hot shower at night will help you wind down, and get ready for a great night of sleep.

 Before being prescribed Vyvanse, I would take hour-long showers because I would just stand there and daydream, getting ‘stuck in my own head’.